serverless/serverless/docs/deprecations.md

 - In service configuration setting is ineffective for deprecations reported before service configuration is read.
 - `SLS_DEPRECATION_DISABLE` env var and `disabledDeprecations` configuration setting remain respected, and no errors will be thrown for mentioned deprecation coodes.

+<a name="DUPLICATE_PLUGIN_DEFINITION"><div>&nbsp;</div></a>

+## Duplicate plugin definition in configuration

+Deprecation code: `DUPLICATE_PLUGIN_DEFINITION`

+Starting with "v3.0.0", duplicate plugin definition will result in an error instead of a warning.
+To ensure seamless upgrade, please remove duplicate plugins from your configuration.

 <a name="CLI_VERBOSE_OPTION_ALIAS"><div>&nbsp;</div></a>

 ## CLI `-v` alias for `--verbose` option